 Motorcycle Carburetor Problems

-To get your motorcycle running just right, the carb needs the proper mix of fuel and air.
-Before you start adjusting your carburetor, remember that no matter how well-tuned it is, it will not make up for bad ignition, wrong spark plugs or incorrectly adjusted engine timing.
-Make sure all of these are in good shape before you start blaming the carburetor and start changing jets and settings.
+NOTE: No matter how dialed in your carburetor is, it will not make up for bad ignition, wrong spark plugs, or incorrectly adjusted engine timing.
+Make sure all of these are in good shape before changing carb settings.

 Lean Mixture